 However, there is a way to get your assistant to call you by a different name when it responds to you.
-You might not get to address your Google Home as “Princess Fluffycakes” or “Hey, Claptrap,” but you can get it to call you by your preferred nickname; we recommend “Your Highness” or “By Your Command,” for starters.
+Just say “OK, Google, change my name.”
+You might not get to address your Google Home as “Princess Fluffycakes,” but you can get it to call you by your preferred nickname; we recommend “Your Highness.”

-There will come a day when devices like the Home will be delivered via drone, automatically crawl out of their own boxes, and thrust out a mechanical paw to introduce themselves before plugging themselves in and personalizing their functions to your home.
+There will come a day when devices like those powered by Google Home will be delivered via drone, automatically crawl out of their own boxes, and thrust out a mechanical paw to introduce themselves before plugging themselves in and personalizing their functions to your home.
 In the meantime, it’s vital for Home power users to learn more about IFTTT.

 IFTTT is what’s called an “applet creation service.”
 The acronym stands for its creator’s basic idea: “If This, Then That.”
-Basically, it’s a simple way to make your Home do cool stuff for you automatically.
-After downloading the app, you can create command modules that can integrate with Google Assistant apps such as Tasker and Autovoice to automate certain functions.
-For example, you could wake up in the morning, say “Hey, Google,” and the Home can change the color of your Hue lamps, fire up NPR, and start a pot of coffee on your behalf.
-You can also set it to respond to notifications, which will prompt it to alert you when that special someone emails you, track your hours in Google Calendar, and back up texts to a worksheet so you don’t lose any valuable work or personal interactions.
+Basically, it’s a simple way to make Google Home do cool stuff for you automatically.
+After downloading the app, you can create command modules that can integrate with Google Assistant apps, such as Tasker and Autovoice, to automate certain functions.
+For example, you could wake up in the morning, say “Hey, Google,” and quickly change the color of your Hue lamps, fire up NPR, and start a pot of coffee on your behalf.
+You can also set it to respond to notifications, which will prompt it to alert you when that special someone emails you.
+It can also track your hours in Google Calendar and back up texts to a worksheet so you don’t lose any valuable work or personal interactions.

-If you’re just not an applet kind of person, it’s still important to use the Home’s basic applications to make your life easier.
-It’s worth running down a list of the basic commands available to you upon the Home’s arrival, meaning you should ask Google Assistant questions, set alarms, connect your calendar, and carry out a host of other basic commands to better familiarize yourself with your new virtual companion.
+If you’re just not an applet kind of person, it’s still important to use Google Home’s basic applications to make your life easier.
+It’s worth running down a list of basic commands available to you upon your device’s arrival, meaning you should ask Google Assistant questions, set alarms, connect your calendar, and carry out a host of other basic commands to better familiarize yourself with your new virtual companion.

-Google is sparing no expense in helping the Home and Google Assistant products mature, and that means new features are coming online all the time.
-One of the bigger complaints from Home owners upon the device’s launch was that, unlike its competitor Alexa, it wouldn’t allow users to shop hands-free.
-That changed in March when Google officially announced that the Home will now integrate with Google Express, the company’s shopping platform.
-The service allows users to order from more than 40 stores, including Walgreens, Whole Foods, Costco, and Toys R Us.
-Users can order products costing between $4 and $100 just by asking, and the Home will give users a total that includes tax and shipping before confirming the order.
+“OK, Google, buy me flour.”
+One of the bigger complaints from Home users upon the device’s launch was that, unlike its competitor Alexa, it wouldn’t allow users to shop hands-free.
+That changed when Google announced that Home would integrate with Google Express, the company’s shopping platform.
+The service allows users to order from dozens of stores, including Target, Best Buy, and Costco Wholesale.
+Users can order products verbally, and your Home device will give you a total that includes tax and shipping before confirming the order.

 Read and reply to messages

-One of the new features of Google Assistant is its ability to manage your SMS messages when you text.
+It’s easy to make a call with Google Home.
+You just have to say: “OK, Google, call (the phone number)” or “OK, Google, call (company name).”
+One of the newer features of Google Assistant is its ability to manage your SMS messages when you text.
 Tell Google Assistant to “Show me my messages,” and you’ll see any unread texts.
-But if you ask it, “Do I have any messages?”
-Google Assistant will actually read your unread messages to you.
-The Home can also read SMS-enabled messages from Facebook Messenger and Hangouts, but, sadly, the feature is currently only compatible with the Google Pixel, Pixel XL, and other Android smartphones.
+Google Assistant will actually read your unread messages to you if you ask it, “Do I have any messages?”
+The Home device can also read SMS-enabled messages from Facebook Messenger and Hangouts if you have a compatible device.

 Customize your morning report